d-bl/GroundForge/docs/help/Reshape-Using-Clones.md

 * rebuild the removed patch:
   * make a clone of the bright repeat
   * duplicate the clone
-  * attach it to the first clone as described for "reshaping using copies"
+  * move next to the first clone and snap it into place
   * duplicate both clones
-  * attach ... and so on
+  * move/snap ... and so on
 * select all the objects in the original repeat one by one with ctrl-shift-click
 * switch to node mode, check you did not miss anything and continue as for InkScape at "switch to node mode"